LogolicusZ/logolicusz-blogs/content/posts/SixtyFive.md

 In 2021, they released the original SixtyFive, which was well received for its bold design and generous amounts of customization.
 After three years, the company decided to revisit the feedback they had received on the original keyboard.
 As Mode states, this project has been a labor of love for them, showcasing their passion for keyboards and their own designs.
 The new SixtyFive returns with an updated design while staying true to its roots.

-Mode Designs collaborated with [Mod Musings](https://www.instagram.com/mod.musings/) for the first time on the SixtyFive, creating beautiful wood accents for the board.

 <div class="triple">
 <img src="/imgs/SixtyFive-article/SixtyFive1.png" alt="Mode Designs" title="Mode Designs" class="tripleImage">
 <img src="/imgs/SixtyFive-article/SixtyFive2.png" alt="Mode Designs" title="Mode Designs" class="tripleImage">